DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 As you can see, the main differences between the two plans are the number of websites you can host and the amount of storage you get access to.
 There are a few other differences, such as the number of subdomains and MySQL databases you can create.
-Both plans have unlimited bandwidth so that your website(s) can receive as many visitors as you can attract, provided you follow the usage guidelines.
+Both plans have unlimited bandwidth, so your website(s) can receive as many visitors as you can attract — provided you follow the usage guidelines.

 Unlike the SiteGround shared plans, there are no differences in performance between the DreamHost plans.
-Due to this, your website should load at the same speed, regardless of which plan you choose.
+Because of this, your website should load at the same speed, regardless of which plan you choose.

 When it comes to money-back guarantees, DreamHost will give you a full refund if you cancel your plan within 97 days of opening your account.

 You can see the full comparison of the two plans on the DreamHost shared hosting page.

 SiteGround have three shared hosting plans for you to choose from:

 - StartUp: From $6.99 for one website, 10 GB of storage, and ~ 10,000 visits monthly.

 - GrowBig: From $9.99 a month for unlimited websites, 20 GB of storage, and ~ 25,000 visits monthly.

 - GoGeek: From $14.99 a month for unlimited websites, 40 GB of storage, and ~ 100,000 visits monthly.